nandakishormpai/Plant_Disease_Detector/README.md

 # Plant 🌱 Disease 🐛 Detector 🔎

-Image classifier Built on PyTorch framework on using architecture.
+Image classifier Built on PyTorch framework using CNN architecture.
 Currently Project Detects 17 States of disease in 4 plants ( Aiming Kerala State ) namely Cherry, Pepper, Potato and tomato.

 #### How to use